StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 x := x + g \cdot \frac{(R - T)}{R}
 $$

-Since we limit the size of the queue to $\omega$, we can derive an upper bound on the difference in the changes to worst-case and actual gas excess:
+Since we limit the size of the queue to $\omega$, we can derive an upper bound on the difference in the changes to worst-case and actual gas excess caused by the transactions in the queue:

 $$
 \begin{align}